 Why does a salmon take a fly?

-You will sometimes hear guides and ghillies say that fly presentation is more important than choice, and whilst this is true, it shouldn’t be ignored that fly choice can be the game changer. let’s start by asking why a salmon takes a fly?
-After all as soon as they enter freshwater, they do not feed, so why would they feast on a bunch of thread and feathers?
+You will sometimes hear guides and ghillies say that fly presentation is more important than choice.
+Maybe so, but it shouldn’t be ignored that fly choice can be the game changer.
+Let’s start by asking why a salmon takes a fly?
+After all as soon as they enter freshwater, they do not feed.
+So why would a salmon bite a bunch of thread and feathers?
 Here are a few reasons we’ve worked out:

 A salmon has no hands, so if something interesting appears in front of it it might be tempted to ‘mouth’ the object out of curiosity

 Spawning fish are territorial and aggressive at time.
 A fly might just piss off the salmon enough to force it to grab the fly out of aggression.

 Pavlov’s Conditioned Response

 A salmon fly might resemble a food source that it fed on in the ocean, i.e. a sun-ray (sand eel) and Shrimp pattern Red Francnsnaelda.
 This behaviour is more prevalent, then the fish first enter the rivers with the saltwater feeding behaviours still fresh in their minds.

 Nobody can explain this one.
 Your client completely flops a cast, the fly lands in a heap with the tippet like a bowl of spaghetti, the salmon takes the fly!?

 Consider also which colour flies work well in different water colours, if the water is peaty and dark brown like some of the West Coast spate rivers then often the patterns differ to the clearer rivers.

 Selecting the right Versileaders, Sink Tips or poly leaders is as important as fly choice and presentation.
 If you’re not fishing the flies at the right level, you’re not in the game.